alex-654/workbook/tutorials/yii.md

         }
 ```

-Yii for insert execute command by PDO, then execute function lastInsertId to get id for new entity.
+Yii for insert execute command by PDO, then execute sql function lastInsertId to get id for new entity.

 For query

 ```php
         $orders = Order::find()
             ->joinWith('receivePoint')